 You may request a review within five working days of receipt of your result.
 Requests for review must be made in writing.

-If you have a concern during your time with us, and this isn’t resolved in the Student Handbook, please complete the Complaints and Appeals Report which will be sent directly to our National Office and will be treated with confidentiality.
+If you have a concern during your time with us, and this isn’t resolved in the Student Handbook, please submit a complaint, which will be sent directly to our National Office and will be treated with confidentiality.

 For further information, please see the:

 The Institute issues qualifications from nationally endorsed training packages, demonstrated through a formal competency based assessment process.
 Certificates are issues within 30 days of successful completion of all training and assessment activities, and after all course fees are paid.
 The Institute may require the return of a certificate if it was found to be obtained dishonestly or where there was an error.
 For more information, please read the Issuing of Qualifications Policy.